hzz0024/HSRL_workshop/README.md

 ## Part4: Fst statistics

 FST is a relative measure of population differentiation.
-There are many software and formulas for this FST estimation.
-Here we estimates pairwise FST among populations according to Weir and Cockerham (1984).
+There are many software and formulas for FST estimation.
+Here we estimates pairwise FST according to Weir and Cockerham (1984).
 However, genet.dist function from hierfstat package can estimate some other genetic distances as described mostly in Takezaki & Nei (1996).
 See [https://www.rdocumentation.org/packages/hierfstat/versions/0.5-11/topics/genet.dist](https://www.rdocumentation.org/packages/hierfstat/versions/0.5-11/topics/genet.dist) for detailed information

 ```R